rstudio/visual-markdown-editing/docs/markdown.md

 ## Document Types

 The bookdown and Hugo features described above are enabled using automatic detection of document types by RStudio.
-Detection is done using a combination of the current project configuration and the output formats specified in YAML front-matter.
+Detection is done using a combination of the current project configuration and the output formats specified in YAML front matter.
 If this automatic detection doesn't align with your configuration, you can specify a document type manually using the `editor_options:markdown` key in YAML front matter.

 For example, to specify that your document is being published with blogdown, use: